Behind every good Gunpla paint job is a solid coat of primer.

 Painting is hard work.
 Why not go the extra mile and make sure it lasts longer?
 It may be a little more effort at first, but using a primer always pays off.

-If you’d like to commission Milky to build a custom Gunpla kit for you, contact her here.
+If you’d like to commission Nanochi to build a custom Gunpla kit for you, contact her here.